golobby/router/README.md

 # Router
 A lightweight yet powerful HTTP router for Go projects.
-It's built on top of the built-in Golang HTTP library and added real-world requirements to it.
+It's built on top of the built-in Golang HTTP package and provides the following features:
+* HTTP routing based on HTTP method and URI (path)
+* Route parameters (and parameter regular expression patterns)
+* Middleware
+* HTTP Responses like JSON, XML, Text, Empty and so on

 ## Documentation
 ### Required Go Version